kmille/gitpin/README.md

-# gitpin - ssl pinning for git
+# gitpin - ssl certificate pinning for git

 `gitpin` is a small tool that allows you to manage ssl pinnings for git.
 You can also use it manually by just writing some text files: